Prathmesh-Dhatrak/task-management-api/README.md

 A RESTful API for task management with JWT authentication built using Node.js, Express, TypeScript, Prisma and MongoDB.

+## Features

+- User registration and authentication using JWT
+- Secure task creation, retrieval, updating, and deletion
+- Data validation using Zod
+- Type safety with TypeScript
+- Database persistence with MongoDB and Prisma ORM

 ## Tech Stack

 - Node.js